 Ready to create a plan that will help you maintain control over your most important assets, and help take care of the people who matter most?
 Our firm has the experience and knowledge to walk you through the process of creating an estate plan that will protect your family.

-At the Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At the Patrick & Associates, PLLC., we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies.
 We will be flexible in order to accommodate your needs, and we work hard to discuss these difficult matters in terms that are easy to comprehend.
 With staff available 24 hours a day, we’re also never far from your questions and concerns.

 If you have further questions or are looking for representation as you navigate Michigan’s tricky probate court system, don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your initial consultation.
 You may also click here to get in touch online.